APillai03/Vashisht-Hackathon/README.md

 - Thresholding for prevention of garbage values.
 - Numpy & JSON for data handling
 - Using **Regex** and **NLP** for creating and curating a custom dataset that acts as an header to the original Database
-- Using Torch and Sentence Transformers a fine tuned model was created with embeddings saved in qa_model for fast fetching
+- Using **Torch** and **Sentence Transformers** a fine tuned model was created with embeddings saved in qa_model for fast fetching
+- The Transformers Model was trained over the Question Answer Pipeline for over 5 epochs and the resulting model was saved for faster fetching of vectors.

 ---